I loved you is a reversible text

 (3) Advice to calm down.
 The hero says about his love: "But let it no longer disturb you".
 The line implies that

--- The hero's attention was previously noticed by the addressee, it disturbed her, and she made it clear for the hero.
+--The hero's attention was previously noticed by the addressee, it disturbed her, and she made it clear for the hero.

--- The interactions with the addressee happened recently, otherwise she would have stopped worrying already, without the hero's prompt.
+--The interactions with the addressee happened recently, otherwise she would have stopped worrying already, without the hero's prompt.
 So, the first line takes the meaning: "I loved you just recently", which sounds frivolous, like a folk story about lieutenant Rzhevsky (поручик Ржевский).

--- Knowing that the addressee does not want his attention, the hero addresses her with the confession of his (past) love.
+--Knowing that the addressee does not want his attention, the hero addresses her with the confession of his (past) love.
 Polite in form, the address is inconsiderate, impudent.

--- The hero wants the addressee to stop worrying about his advances, to put her at ease;
+--The hero wants the addressee to stop worrying about his advances, to put her at ease;

--- The attempt to mollify the addressee in this line means that the addressee is not an image of a woman, but a real woman, the hero attempts to manipulate.
+--The attempt to mollify the addressee in this line means that the addressee is not an image of a woman, but a real woman, the hero attempts to manipulate.

-(6) The punch line.
+(5) The punch line.
 The last lines "I loved you so tenderly, so sincerely, God help you to find some other love like this" mean:

-(7) Addressee.
+(6) Addressee.
 The ultimate uncertainty in the poem is the addressee.
 There is nothing personal about this poem: it could be sent to any woman who did not respond to the hero's attention yet.
 We do not know any specifics about their relationship except that she was disturbed by his advances.

 Now, I am ready to give the second interpretation of the poem, which takes into account all the anomalies above.

-The poem turned out to be an illustration to a recurring theme of "Eugene Onegin", which is high society's "love games" .
+The poem turned out to be an illustration to a recurring theme of "Eugene Onegin": high society's "love games" .
 See, for example, Ch 1, X:

 How early learned he to be hypocritical,